thegrumpys/odop/docs/About/userAccounts.md

 Each user will be able to save designs into a private section of the ODOP design library.
 It is possible to save a private design "on top of" a system design of the same name.
+This feature allows the default startup design to be personalized.
 Once such a private design is deleted, the underlying system design (marked "[ReadOnly]") will again be available.